 DAY 3 – SPA DAY AT SEA

 Our first full day at sea — spa day!
 We started the morning with a healthy room-service breakfast on our balcony, attended a detox seminar, did some yoga, got a massage, and pretty much lounged around in the spa all day.
 Since we’d been focusing on wellness, for dinner we went to the sushi restaurant for something light.

-DAY 4 – ST. THOMAS
+DAY 4 – ST THOMAS

 Our second port and another new place for me — St. Thomas.
 A combination of lush green rolling hills and beaches so perfect they belong on a calendar.
 I would seriously consider moving here.

 For this port, we went with the sunset sailing shore excursion and if I could give you one tip — it’s to be first in line for disembarkation.
 For some reason, it took forever to get off the ship here and we nearly missed our tour.
 It seems like we easily walked off the boat at all the other ports with no line at all, but for this one there was a wait.
-Each dock has a different sized gangway, I guess.
-Anyway …

-Once we found our guide, we hopped onto an open air Jeep-like safari truck and took a beautiful ride through the island to a marina where we surrendered our shoes to the captain of a catamaran and hopped onto a barefoot sunset cruise.
+Once we found our guide, we hopped onto an open air jeep-like safari truck and took a beautiful ride through the island to a marina where we surrendered our shoes to the captain of a catamaran and hopped onto a barefoot sunset cruise.

-This experience was really the kind of stuff vacations are supposed to be made of — snorkeling along vibrant coral reefs, walking along gorgeous beaches, and then listening to awesome music while sailing into the sunset.
+This experience was really kind of stuff vacations are supposed to be made of — snorkeling along vibrant coral reefs, walking along gorgeous beaches, and then listening to awesome music while sailing into the sunset.
 Pure magic.

 DAY 5 – SAN JUAN

 I had received a tip on Facebook from a fellow writer to check out Cuatro Sombras for coffee.
 In fact, she said it was a “must-do!”
 They roast their own beans in the cafe and make some killer espresso drinks.
 Afterward, we followed the guide and walked strolled along the wall at Paseo del Morro, taking time to look at some of the artwork and monuments along the way.

 The path lead us to the old city gate and up through Caleta de San Juan, a beautiful neighborhood where a few local artists have studios and shops.
 One of the studios we ventured into, Tres Mujeres, is curated by three women who all have a unique talent, from painting to quilting and ceramics.
-(I do love handmade souvenirs.)
+I do love handmade souvenirs.

-Of course, we couldn’t miss out on some great Puerto Rican food, so for lunch, we went to Barrachina, famous for creating the pina colada.
+Of course, we couldn’t miss out on some great Puerto Rican Food.
+For lunch, we went to Barrachina, famous for creating the pina colada.
 But their amarillos and other Puerto Rican specialities are delicious too, including coconut flan!
 We spent the rest of the afternoon seeing the fort, photographing the colorful architecture of Old San Juan, and shopping at some of the local craft shops.